agarux/TFM-25-MIoT/src_visualiser/README.md

 ## Launch the app

-run the command:
+Run the command:

 ```bash
 python3 app.py
 ```

-or pull the image
+Or pull the image

 ```python
 docker pull anagarridoupm/tfm25:webapp